 There are some circumstances where it is illegal for someone older to have a relationship with someone younger than them, this is what the law says about age, relationships, and sexual activity:

-• If both people are aged 14, or 15, the law says unless someone is not more than 2 years older than you, they’re not allowed to have sexual intercourse with each other (where the penis goes inside the vagina, mouth or anus) or oral sex (where the mouth touches the vagina, anus or penis.)
+- If both people are aged 14, or 15, the law says unless someone is not more than 2 years older than you, they’re not allowed to have sexual intercourse with each other or oral sex.

-• If you’re under the age of 18, it’s illegal for anyone to take, have or pressure you for a sexual photo of you, including sharing sexual images.
+- If you’re under the age of 18, it’s illegal for anyone to take, have or pressure you for a sexual photo, including sharing sexual images.
 The law makes an exception if all of the following is true: